-Alcohol is a toxic chemical which can have a wide range of adverse effects on almost every part of your body.
+Alcohol is a toxic chemical that can have a wide range of adverse effects on almost every part of your body.

 The effects of alcohol can vary.

-Sometimes you may feel the effects almost instantly or after you'ver had a few drinks.
+Sometimes you feel the effects almost instantly.
+Other times this can take longer and might be after you've had a few drinks.

-This is an important reason for you to know and understand how many units you have consumed.
+This is important for helping you to know and understand how many units you have consumed.